HaydenFaulkner/VideoYOLO/models/definitions/rdnet/README.md

 We have attempted to convert the [official R(2+1)D](https://github.com/facebookresearch/VMZ) models and weights **from Caffe2 over to Gluon**.

+There is also a newer very nicely written [_unnoficial_ PyTorch implementation](https://github.com/moabitcoin/ig65m-pytorch), however we don't directly use it.

 ### Model Definition
 We modify [Gluon's ResNet implementation](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/model_zoo/vision/resnet.py) to handle R(2+1)D models.
 The definition can be found in `r21d.py`.